pytorch/TensorRT/cpp/trtorchc/README.md

       --calibration-cache-file=[file_path]
                                         Path to calibration cache file to use for post training quantization
+      --embed-engine                    Whether to treat input file as a serialized TensorRT engine and embed it
+                                        into a TorchScript module (device spec
+                                        must be provided)
       --num-min-timing-iter=[num_iters] Number of minimization timing iterations
                                         used to select kernels
       --num-avg-timing-iters=[num_iters]